 Kunigunde stood in the quiet dim coolness of her mother’s house near the very center of Wittenförden, a small, secluded village where she knew she was not welcome.

-The house, before, during, and after her mother, had been slowly expanded so that the loft was now more of a shelf, and the central hearth . . .
+The house, before, during, and after her mother, had been slowly expanded so that the loft was now more of a shelf, and the central hearth was large . . .

 Perhaps you just need to log in.
 If you're already logged in, please check if your subscription has expired by looking here.

 If you're not already a subscriber you need to know that our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.